abhishek-kumar-code/Redfish_Public/profiles/Redfish Profile Functionality.md

 Because the Redfish Schemas are designed to provide signifcant flexibility, and allow conforming implementations on a wide variety of products, very few properties within the Schemas are required by the Specification.
 But consumers and software developers need a more rigidly defined set of required properties (features) in order to accomplish management tasks.
 This set allows users to compare implementations, specify needs to vendors, and allows software to rely on the availability of data.
 To provide that "common ground", a Redfish Interoperabilty Profile allows the definition of a set of schemas and property requirements, which meet the needs of a particluar class of product or service.

 The Redfish Interoperability Profile is a JSON document which contains Schema-level, Property-level, and Registry-level requirements.
-At the property level, these requirements can include a variety of conditions under which the requirement applies.
+At the property level, these requirements can include a variety of ConditionalRequirements under which the requirement applies.

 ## Design Tenets